chrismo/grouch/README.md

 folder was apparently woefully inadequate[1].
 Maybe half of several years worth of photos and videos were gone from online-land.

-The good news is I had my own local backups, and the (hopefully) good news is the Google Drive clients on other machines made sure to deposit the now deleted-from-Google-Drive files into the local Recycle Bin (Windows) and Trash (Mac) folders.
+The good news is I had my own local backups[2], and the (hopefully) good news is the Google Drive clients on other machines made sure to deposit the now deleted-from-Google-Drive files into the local Recycle Bin (Windows) and Trash (Mac) folders.